aerogear-attic/aerogear-android-store/README.md

 ## Documentation

-For more details about that please consult [our store documentation](http://aerogear.org/docs/guides/aerogear-android/store/).
+For more details about that please consult [our documentation](https://aerogear.org/android/).

 ## Demo apps